 If any decision or action is taken at the highest levels following AEFI investigations or during the investigations and the public must know about it, keep the media informed though a press release or hard copy document.
-The website of the Ministry of Health can also be used to update the media.
+The national immunization website www.health.go.tz can be used as an excellent interface to update the media.